 Focus on no strings attached offers and build credibility

 B2B buyers are not just looking at discounted prices but good offers that deliver value.
 Apart from product quality and relevance, offers such as free assessment and audits.
 You can build credibility with the customer only when you understand their business and pain points.
 One way of understanding it is through dialogue but small and medium business players will be busy with issues in their business and industry.
 One way to understand them is through social media and secondary data.

 Focus on big size

-Account-Based Marketing (ABM) work best with big accounts which can give you the returns to give each account more attention, time and resource.
+Account Based Marketing work best with big accounts which can give you the returns to give each account more attention, time and resource.
 There is no point in pitching for small accounts and end up wasting a lot of time and effort with poor ROI.

 Measure Account Coverage and Account Based Marketing Engagement

-As with every campaign strategy, it is important to evaluate the performance of Account-Based Marketing (ABM).
+As with every campaign strategy, it is important to evaluate the performance of Account Based Marketing.
 The reason is to find out the extent of engagement and by how much.
-Leads and number of accounts are another measurements to be analyzed.
+Leads and number of accounts are other measurements to be analyzed.
 If both the figures are rising, it is a good sign.
 Taking stock of coverage of Account Based Marketing is vital for a sustainable program.
 Account Based Marketing engagement measurements help to find how much of the campaign persuaded the target to act upon them.
 Increase in an engagement of sales and marketing assets is a good indicator of performance.

 Account Based Marketing is not a single department initiative but a collaborative program involving sales, marketing and account management.
 Most often Account Based Marketing initiatives fail because they can’t meet the expansion expectations or don’t have the support to execute it.
 When Account Based Marketing is seen as a business initiative and not just a marketing effort, results are better, analysts said.